 Mark moved back to Boone, Iowa in December 1991.
-Chad was now a student at Iowa State University and away from his mother's daily attention.
+Chad was now a student at Iowa State University.
 Laurie and the girls joined Mark in June of 1992.
 Laurie continued to work for The Maytag Co. for six months commuting 80 miles each way from Boone to Newton every day.
-In November she joined Iowa State University in the Facilities Planning and Management area as an accountant.
+In November, she joined Iowa State University in the Facilities Planning and Management area as an accountant.
 Traci started her college career at Iowa State in January of 1993 and enjoyed seeing her mom on campus on a regular basis.
-The great flood of 1993 provided another challenge for Laurie as she was assigned the responsibility of tracking all the expenses relating to the damage on campus.
+The great flood of 1993 provided another challenge for Laurie since she was responsibility for tracking all the expenses relating to the damage on campus and reporting to FEMA.
 This function gave Laurie great access to the many facets of the university including many of the personnel.

 In November of 1994, she transferred to the ISU Athletic Department as Financial Manager, a job that required immediate attention due to the severe financial strain placed on the programs.
 Laurie quickly grew into the position of Associate Athletic Director for Business Operations.
 She loved the passion associated with athletics including the coaches, athletes and administrative team.
 Laurie enjoyed being an integral part of the building of the Jacobson Athletic Building including the financing, interior planning and space allocation.
 Although the position required many long hours, she enjoyed attending all athletic events with Mark.